tgeorgiev/vro-polyglot-scripts/python/aws/README.md

 Sample showing how you can integrate vRO with AWS only with scripting using the SDK for Python

-To fully prepare this function to be executed in vRO you need do the following
+To fully prepare this function to be executed in vRO you need do the following:

 1. Install boto3
 boto3 is the AWS SDK for Python (https://aws.amazon.com/sdk-for-python/)